auth0/docs/win8-tutorial.md

 ![](img/win8-step2.png)

-After after authentication the returned token will appear on the debug area:
+After authentication the returned token will appear on the debug area:

 ![](img/win8-step3.png)